 What is a Living Wage?

 A Living Wage is an hourly wage rate intended to enable employees to afford an agreed socially acceptable minimum standard of living.
 In 2021, Tánaiste Leo Varadkar asked the Low Pay Commission to undertake research on how best the Government can progress to a living wage.
-The new proposals are based on the Low Pay Commission’s recommendations.
+The newly agreed figures are based on the Low Pay Commission’s recommendations.

-The draft proposals recommend that the National Minimum Wage (NMW) should remain in place until the Living Wage is fully phased in, in 2026.
-However, the NMW will increase incrementally over the years as usual, closing the gap between it and the Living Wage.
+The Government has now agreed that the National Minimum Wage (NMW) will remain in place until the Living Wage is fully phased in by 2026.
+NMW will increase incrementally over the intervening years until the gap between the National Minimum Wage and the Living Wage is closed.

 Why a Living Wage, and why now?